 These leaves are supported by short, 2-foot-long unarmed petioles and display bright green coloring on the upper side and a silvery-gray hue on the underside.

 During the summer, the Old Man Palm produces yellow flowers, which are held by 5-foot-long stalks that extend beyond the length of the leaves.

 These flowers are bisexual, with both male and female reproductive organs on the same plant.
 They are succeeded by dark purple fruit, approximately 1 inch in diameter, giving the tree additional visual interest.

 How To Care For Old Man Palm

-To prevent nutritional deficiency, apply good quality palm fertilizer that has continuous release formula twice a year during growing season.
+To prevent nutritional deficiencies, it is advisable to apply high-quality palm fertilizer with a continuous-release formula twice a year during the growing season.

 Propagation of the Old Man Palm Tree is typically done by seed.